hersonhebert/new-fibs-py/README.md

 Tested on: 3.10, 3.11, 3.12

-## Compilers to different Python Versions
+## Requiremnt to Install on Windows

-- gfortran
 - gcc

 ## Main functions: